-- 4.1.1 Cleanliness means the removal of all industrial debris (industrial trash, waste material, weld rods/tips, fasteners, rags, lagging waste, job scrap, wire, litter, rubbish, etc.) at the end of each shift, leaving the areas broom clean and electronic spaces vacuum clean.
-Adjacent/surrounding machinery, equipment, etc., shall be cleaned free of all resulting debris. - 4.1.2 Daily means at least once per every calendar day. - 4.1.3 Non-radioactive contaminate-producing operations include but are not limited to: - 4.1.3.1 Operations liable to produce particulates to become airborne during accomplishment of the work scope, i.e., abrasive blasting, mechanical cleaning, spray painting, hot work operations, and air blowdowns. - 4.1.3.2 Operations liable to produce fluid contamination of equipment as a result of external leakage of piping systems during testing. - 4.1.3.3 Operations liable to produce fluid contamination of equipment as a result of external leakage of piping systems during waterjetting. - 4.1.3.4 Operations liable to produce industrial debris such as, but not limited to, industrial trash, waste material, weld rods/tips, fasteners, rags, lagging waste, job scrap, wire, litter, rubbish, etc. - 4.2 The SUPERVISOR will coordinate operation of ventilation systems, as requested by the contractor, to maintain a positive pressure within the vessel's envelope and to create an outward flow of air through crevices or around penetrations. - 4.3 The cleanliness goal is to turn over all areas of the ship in the same condition or better as at beginning of the availability.

-4.4 Ship's Force responsibility:

-- 4.4.1 Ship's Force is responsible for dust that collects as a matter of course throughout the availability and for any Ship's Force job site maintenance including monitoring job sites being worked by intermediate maintenance activities, Alteration Installation Teams (AIT), and any contractor services that the ship has arranged. - 4.4.2 Ship's Force is responsible to maintain cleanliness of their areas of responsibility broom clean at the end of each shift, on a daily basis.

-- 4.4.3 Ship's Force will report cleanliness concerns to the SUPERVISOR for contractor responsible areas. - 4.4.4 Ship's Force will work continually throughout the availability to keep bilges and other general areas of the ship clean where the Contractor is not working. - 4.5 Ship's Force and the Contractor will familiarize each other with their scope of work (any other work being performed on board the ship not pursuant to contractor authorized work under the Job Order is considered Ship's Force work).
+- 4.1.3 Non-radioactive operations include but are not limited to: - 4.1.3.1 Operations liable to produce particulates to become airborne during accomplishment of the work scope, i.e., abrasive blasting, mechanical cleaning, spray painting, hot work operations, and air blowdowns. - 4.1.3.2 Operations liable to produce fluid contamination of equipment as a result of external leakage of piping systems during testing. - 4.1.3.3 Operations liable to produce fluid contamination of equipment as a result of external leakage of piping systems during waterjetting. - 4.1.3.4 Operations liable to produce industrial debris such as, but not limited to, industrial trash, waste material, weld rods/tips, fasteners, rags, lagging waste, job scrap, wire, litter, rubbish, etc. - 4.2 The SUPERVISOR will coordinate operation of ventilation systems, as requested by the contractor, to maintain a positive pressure within the vessel's envelope and to create an outward flow of air through crevices or around penetrations. - 4.3 The cleanliness goal is to turn over all areas of the ship in the same condition or better as at beginning of the availability. - 4.4 Ship's Force responsibility: - 4.4.1 Ship's Force is responsible for dust that collects as a matter of course throughout the availability and for any Ship's Force work site maintenance including monitoring work sites being worked by intermediate maintenance activities, Alteration Installation Teams (AIT), and any contractor services that the ship has arranged. - 4.4.2 Ship's Force is responsible to maintain cleanliness of their areas of responsibility broom clean at the end of each shift, on a daily basis. - 4.4.3 Ship's Force will report cleanliness concerns to the SUPERVISOR for contractor responsible areas. - 4.4.4 Ship's Force will work continually throughout the availability to keep bilges and other general areas of the ship clean where the Contractor is not working. - 4.5 Ship's Force and the Contractor will familiarize each other with their scope of work (any other work being performed on board the ship not pursuant to contractor authorized work under the Job Order is considered Ship's Force work).
 The affected locations and aspects of the work and/or ship conditions (i.e., blasting, grinding, preservation, hot work, insulation removals, decking replacement, hydroblasting, weight tests, electrical cable replacement, etc.) will be identified.
 Each responsible party will clean site in locations where both parties will be working, on a daily basis.
-Communications must be continuous and active 2 ways. - 4.6 Diligence in inspection will ensure that action is taken by the responsible party prior to any area becoming unsatisfactory.
+Communications must be continuous and active 2 ways.

+4.6 Diligence in inspection will ensure that action is taken by the responsible party prior to any area becoming unsatisfactory.

-5 of 5
+5 of 5 ITEM NO: 009-06 FY-19 CH-4

-ITEM NO: 009-06FY-15 (CH-1)